 - Flooding is one of Sargent County's most repetitive natural hazards.
-As the county is essentially flatlands with little variable topography, nearly every home and business are in theory at a flood risk.
-Flooding needs special attention in the Sargent County MultiHazard Mitigation Plan because it has caused the most hardship in the disruption of people's lives and the most financial losses for individuals, businesses, and governments.
-The primary impact of flooding is that it damages infrastructure; closes transportation routes, backlogs city sewer and water systems and can make rural residential property less accessible. - Flooding has occurred to the level to necessitate a presidential disaster declaration three times in the past 5 years- Spring 2020 (DR-4553), Spring 2019 (DR-4444) and October 2019 (DR-4475).
+As the county is essentially flatlands with little variable topography, nearly every home and business are in theory at flood risk.
+Flooding needs special attention in the Sargent County MultiHazard Mitigation Plan because it has the most potential to cause hardship in the disruption of people's lives and the most financial losses for individuals, businesses, and governments.
+This is because the majority of flooding in the County is agricultural field inundation, which causes crop loss.
+Other potential impacts of flooding include that it damages infrastructure; closes transportation routes, backlogs city sewer, and water systems, and can make rural residential property less accessible. - Flooding has occurred to the level to necessitate a presidential disaster declaration three times in the past 5 years- Spring 2020 (DR-4553), Spring 2019 (DR-4444), and October 2019 (DR-4475).
 In the past 11 years, there have been three additional disaster declarations for Spring flooding- 2009 (DR-1829), 2010 (DR-1907), 2011 (DR-1981). - There is one river that flows through Sargent County, the Wild Rice River.
 It runs through the City of Cayuga, but the City Government has reported that the river has caused no overland flooding over the past five years, and thus no damage due to it.
-There are no reports of damage caused by overland flooding of the Wild Rice River in unincorporated Sargent County. - An increase in overland flooding due to several "wet years" is being colloquially observed by farmers in Sargent County.
-This is possibly driven by an increase in rainfall compounded by the flat landscape and lack of external drainage in the County.
+There are no reports of damage caused by overland flooding of the Wild Rice River in unincorporated Sargent County.

-- A primary way FEMA tracks local risk is through the Flood Insurance Rate Map (FIRM) and an inventory of repetitive loss properties.
+- An increase in overland flooding due to several "wet years" is being colloquially observed by farmers in Sargent County.
+This is possibly driven by an increase in rainfall compounded by the flat landscape and lack of external drainage in the County. - A primary way FEMA tracks local risk is through the Flood Insurance Rate Map (FIRM) and an inventory of repetitive loss properties.
 Currently, there are no FIRM maps of Sargent County available and no identified repetitive loss properties. - Some jurisdictions in this plan participate in the National Flood Insurance Program (NFIP).
-Participation in the NFIP requires communities to adopt floodplain regulations that meet NFIP objectives, which are: New buildings must be protected from flooding damages that occur as a result of the 100-year flood, and new development must not cause an increase in flood damages to other property.
+Participation in the NFIP requires communities to adopt floodplain regulations that meet NFIP objectives, which are: New buildings must be protected from flooding damages that occur as a result of the 100-year flood, and new development must not cause an increase in flood damages to other property..
 A list of participating jurisdictions is seen below: